zippy1978/scrapn/README.md

 ### Environment Variables

 - `INSTAGRAM_USERNAME_WHITELIST` - Optional comma-separated list of Instagram usernames that are allowed to be scraped.
 If set, only these usernames will be accessible through the API.
+- `INSTAGRAM_COOKIES` - Optional Instagram session cookies for authenticated requests.
+This helps bypass rate limits and access restricted content.

 Example:
 ```
 INSTAGRAM_USERNAME_WHITELIST=username1,username2,username3
+INSTAGRAM_COOKIES=sessionid=YOUR_SESSION_ID; ds_user_id=YOUR_USER_ID; csrftoken=YOUR_CSRF_TOKEN
 ```

+#### Obtaining Instagram Cookies

+To get your Instagram cookies:
+1. Log in to Instagram in your browser
+2. Open browser developer tools (F12 or right-click > Inspect)
+3. Go to the Application/Storage tab
+4. Find Cookies > www.instagram.com
+5. Copy the values of `sessionid`, `ds_user_id`, and other cookies
+6. Format as: `sessionid=ABC123; ds_user_id=123456; csrftoken=XYZ789`

+**Note:** Cookies typically expire after a few weeks or if Instagram detects unusual activity.
+You may need to refresh them periodically.

 ## Building and Running